How to Beat the Winter Blues of Seasonal Depression (Seasonal Affective Disorder or SAD)

 Make warm soups: Turn your food choices to warm ones, especially soups.
 Nothing beats the winter depression like a good, homemade bowl of soup.
 Makes one think of Mom, Home and Love.
 No escaping it.

-Try a new indoor activity: Take up ballroom dancing, Tai Kwon Do, Qi Gong, bowling or other indoor activities.
+Try a new indoor activity: Take up ballroom dancing, Tae Kwon Do, Qi Gong, bowling or other indoor activities.
 Movement creates positive energy in the outer world and will make your inner world much better.
 Seasonal depression is hard to hold onto when you are dancing the Samba!

-Take a 30-minute walk out of doors: If you ‘take the fresh air’ you will feel better, even if it is only for a short walk.
+Take a 30-minute walk out of doors: If you ‘take in the fresh air’ you will feel better, even if it is only for a short walk.
 This activity will do much more for your mood than most other activities.

 Try new winter sports: Nothing cures my seasonal depression more than a nice day of skiing or snowshoeing.
 Sometimes I have to drag myself out of doors, when I just don’t feel like it, but I never regret it when I do!
-If it is a sunny day, I will sit outside for lunch, during the ski day, whether it’s on the ski hill, or in the back country.
+If it is a sunny day, I will sit outside for lunch, during the ski day, whether it’s on the ski hill, or in the backcountry.
 Even if all you can do is throw snowballs with the kids or build a snowman, you will find that behaving like a child is very effective to cure the winter blues.

 Meditate more: Less outdoor running around will free up some time in your day for silence, stillness and reverence.
 Instead of turning on the TV, meditate for 15 minutes.
 It may change your perspective and your life.
 The benefits of meditation are well documented and even seasonal affective disorder can be managed with meditation.